 Pritzker Hageman lawyers have won millions in settlements for car accident victims, including a student who was injured by a driver who was texting and caused a head-on collision.
 If you or a loved one was injured by a distracted driver, you can contact our law firm for a free case evaluation using the form below or call us at 1-888-377-8900.

-20-year-old J.R. was driving home from college to Sioux City, Iowa when an oncoming vehicle suddenly swerved out of its lane and collided head-on with J.R’s Volkswagen Passat.
+Our client, J.R. was a 20-year-old student driving home from college to Sioux City, Iowa when an oncoming vehicle suddenly swerved out of its lane and collided head-on with J.R’s Volkswagen Passat.
 He found himself trapped amid shattered glass and acrid airbag fumes.
 His dog lay dying nearby.